popovski/spring-boot-graphql/README.md

 ### Installing

-* Clone this repository
+* Clone repo "git clone git@github.com:popovski/spring-boot-graphql.git"
-* If you are using IDE open it or if you want to use CLI go to the project directory and write mvn install
+* Import the project in any IDE

 ### Build and Start the project

-* If you are using IDE just run it as a Spring Application or if you are using CLI run mvn spring-boot:run
+* ./mvnw clean package
+* ./mvnw spring-boot:run
 * Open web browser and navigate to http://localhost:8080/graphiql, you should see the GraphQL interactive UI.

 ## Built With